Creating demand for near-zero cement

 This innovative cement has the potential to reduce CO2 emissions by up to 95% compared to traditional cement, significantly lowering the carbon footprint of construction projects.

-Cemvision develops cement made from recycled residual materials from various industries, including mining and steel, using a process in which CemVision’s kilns are fuelled by fossil-free energy.
-Today's demonstration production reduces carbon emissions by 80%, and as processes and the supply chain are optimised, the reduction will be up to 95% by 2030.
+Cemvision develops cement made from recycled residual materials from various industries, including mining and steel, using a process in which Cemvision’s kilns are fuelled by fossil-free energy.
+The cement consists of 85% recycled material, and the ambition is to increase this amount to 95%

 More about circularity